By Marilisa Jimenez Garcia, Ph.D.

 Evelyn Serrano is coming of age in the middle of the rise of the Young Lords Party (YLP) in Spanish Harlem, El Barrio.
 Evelyn witnesses the YLP’s garbage offensive and their 1969 takeover of the Spanish Methodist Church in order to instill a breakfast program.
 Evelyn also learns, from her Abuela, the history of the Ponce Massacre.
 All of this is part of Evelyn’s development into a young woman who wishes to see herself and her people represented in U.S. history.

 Daniel José Older creates one of the most riveting fantasies for young readers with a kick-ass AfroBoricua protagonist.
 The scenes in Columbia University provide an interesting moment to revisit past ethnic studies movements and reflect on how they may have been contained by academic institutions.
 A wonderful story to think about self-education for liberation.

 It is difficult to find books which represent Indigenous characters and do not exoticize native peoples.
 Similarly, there is also a lack of AfroBoricua characters in Puerto Rican literature for youth.
 However, here are some recommendations for teaching.

 Tai: A Young Taino Boy by Neco Otero

 Editorial El Antellano, 2007.

 A graphic novel about the everyday life of a young Taino boy who also happens to be a cacique in training.

 Arrancando Mitos de Raíz by Isar Godreau et al.

 Editora Educación Emergente, 2015.

-This new textbook is a groundbreaking resource for educators for anti-racist pedagogy on the island and in the Puerto Rican community in the U.S. Includes historical readings and activities, including beautiful illustrations highlighting the island’s African heritage.
+This new textbook is a groundbreaking resource for educators for anti-racist pedagogy on the island and in the Puerto Rican community in the United States.
+It includes historical readings and activities, including beautiful illustrations highlighting the island’s African heritage.